The Big Squeeze

 High Blood Pressure is the Silent Killer.

-About 72 million Americans have high blood pressure.
-That is 1 in 3 adults.
 High blood pressure usually has no symptoms, and it increases your risk of heart attack and stroke.
-Another name for high blood pressure (HBP) is hypertension.
-High blood pressure means the pressure in your arteries is elevated.
+Another name for high blood pressure (HBP) is hypertension, and it means the pressure in your arteries is elevated.
 It is a “Silent Killer,” but it can be controlled.

 What is The Big Squeeze?